scala/scala3/docs/docs/reference/contextual-implicit/multiversal-equality.md

 ```scala
 class T derives Eql
 ```
-Alternatively, one can also define an `Eql` implicit directly, like this:
+Alternatively, one can also define an `Eql` instance directly, like this:
 ```scala
 implicit for Eql[T, T] = Eql.derived
 ```